Loving

 Do you provide evaluations for people who are not involved with the courts?

-Do you offer therapy (or counseling)?
+Do you offer psychotherapy/counseling?

 I have been referred for a "forensic" evaluation.
 What does this mean?